 It’s important to note that shared leadership theory doesn’t work for all companies.
 Businesses, especially young ones, need to define their structure and systems before flattening hierarchies.
-Chaotic organizations that haven’t done this will find that shared leadership might only make matters worse.
+Chaotic organizations that haven’t done this will find that shared leadership might only make matters worse while decreasing team effectiveness.
 Additionally, older companies with employees who are used to doing things the same way for the last 20 years could respond poorly to an upheaval of changes.
 Nevertheless, some companies thrive by using shared leadership (or at least elements of it) in their daily business practices.
 Explore the pros and cons below to see if this type of leadership might work well for your team.

 - There are higher levels of individual participation and collaboration.

 - Individual team members feel more invested in company decisions.

 - Employees learn to be more collaborative and share knowledge so everyone can make better-informed decisions.

 - The team learns to brainstorm ideas and build off of one another to produce innovative ideas.

 - Leaders naturally emerge rather than being appointed.
 This is a key difference between a leader vs. boss.
 This makes having a leader feel more authentic since the group isn’t “forced” into following this person.